todddeluca/gym-berkeley-reinforcement/README.md

 ## Introduction

-This is a OpenAI Gym wrapper around Berkeley AI Pacman Project 3: Reinforcement Learning.
+This is a OpenAI Gym wrapper around Berkeley's CS188 Intro to AI Pacman Project 3: Reinforcement Learning.

 Links to the Berkeley project: